usamnghulamnabi/The-python-workbook-solution/README.md

-# miniature-spork

-This repository is for programmming beginners who wants to have good examples of programs.
+This repository contains solutions to The python workbook by Ben Stephenson.